How to Stay Healthy on an Airplane

 Stretch Your Legs

 Another good reason to drink plenty of water while flying is that it will make you have to use the restroom, which means you will get the opportunity to stretch your legs.
 A leg clot or deep vein thrombosis (DVT) is a potential medical condition that can occur during air travel.
 Prolonged periods of immobility combined with cramped legroom increase the risk of these conditions.
-If you cannot get up to stretch your legs, due to turbulence or other issues, simply tapping your feet will stimulate movement in your leg muscles and help prevent DVT.
-If you feel your legs or feet starting to "fall asleep" then it is time to get moving with simple stretches or a brief walk to the restroom and back.
+If you cannot get up to stretch your legs due to turbulence or other issues, simply tapping your feet will stimulate movement in your leg muscles and help prevent DVT.
+If you notice your legs or feet start to feel numb, then it is time to get moving with simple stretches or a brief walk to the restroom and back.

 Only Use Packaged Headphones and Pillows (or Your Own)

-While the majority of reputable airlines offer clean and packaged blankets, pillows and earbuds (or headphones), never use airplane blankets or pillows unless they come packaged.
-If they are not wrapped be sure they are clean looking and smell clean.
-The last thing you want is to snuggle up with is a blanket that the previous person used as a tissue.
+The majority of reputable airlines offer clean and packaged blankets, pillows and earbuds (or headphones).
+You should never use airplane blankets or pillows that don’t come packaged.
+The last thing you want is to snuggle up with a blanket that the previous person used as a tissue.

 Ensure Your Vaccinations Are Up To Date

-As with all travel, your best defense against life-threatening diseases and serious illness is to be up to date on your vaccinations and to ensure that you have the vaccinations designated for your area of travel.
+As with all travel, your best defense against life-threatening diseases and serious illness is to be up to date on your vaccinations.
+Check the requirements for where you’re visiting and schedule an appointment with your doctor to make sure you’re fully vaccinated before you depart.

 Invest in Travel Medical Insurance

 Even the best-laid plans sometimes don't work, and despite your efforts for healthy air travel, you can get sick.
 If you are traveling outside of your home country, it is important to buy travel medical insurance to cover yourself against illness.
-Travel health insurance plans can include access to an emergency assistance medical hotline, trip cancellation coverage, universal pharmacy discount savings, and help in finding a reputable hospital, doctor or medical facility.
-Travel medical insurance means that should you get sick while traveling you have access to quality medical care without having to unexpectedly pay a fortune.
-With a little preparation you can hopefully avoid getting sick from an airplane and arrive at your destination just as healthy and as germ-free as before you boarded.
+Travel health insurance plans can include access to an emergency assistance medical hotline, trip cancellation coverage, universal pharmacy discount savings and help in finding a reputable hospital, doctor or medical facility.
+Travel medical insurance means that if you get sick while traveling, you have access to quality medical care without having to unexpectedly pay a fortune.
+With a little preparation, you can hopefully avoid getting sick from an airplane and arrive at your destination just as healthy and as germ-free as before you boarded.

 Also Read: